jevargasv/rspec-testing-in-rails/README.md

     assert_not_nil @user.errors[:email]
   end

- #We used refute here as well, because if the person puts an email field blank, our app should return an error.
+ # We used 'refute' here as well, because if the person puts an email field blank, our app should return an error.

 end
 ```

-4. Now if we $rake again we should still get errors, but they should point us to what we forgot: to add the validation to the User model:
+4. Now if we $rake again we should still get errors, but they should point us to what we forgot: to add the proper validations to make sure we can't save users without a name.
 ```
 F